-Roswell Park Cancer Institute’s Advanced Endoscopic Services combine leading-edge technology with minimally invasive techniques to diagnose and treat malignant and benign digestive conditions.
+Roswell Park Comprehensive Cancer Center’s Advanced Endoscopic Services combine leading-edge technology with minimally invasive techniques to diagnose and treat malignant and benign digestive conditions.

 Our new Endoscopy Center brings together Advanced Endoscopy and Interventional Pulmonology services into one state-of-the-art facility where more than 90 percent of procedures are performed on an outpatient basis.
 With our unique capabilities, we offer minimally invasive options in place of traditional surgery whenever possible, caring for patients in a way that affords a quicker recovery, less pain and fewer side effects.